 These summaries have been compiled as preliminary statements on the agricultural development of the distinctive parts of the Region.
 Inevitably, these do not relate as strongly to county boundaries as distinct landscape zones.
-These are outlined below, either by including the Joint Character Area (JCA) title (see 2.1) after the area heading or, if they approximate or relate to groups of JCAs, in the first line of the text.
+These are outlined below, either by including the Joint Character Area (JCA) title - see 2.1-after the area heading or, if they approximate or relate to groups of JCAs, in the first line of the text.
 The sources for them are diverse, and include Historic Landscape Characterisation where completed, work in progress on developing historic profiles for the Joint Character Areas (see www.cqc.org.uk) and sources listed in the bibliography.
+They are generalised statements, within which there may again be important differences in farming practice, settlement and estate patterns and landscape character.